 - Low fat greek yogurt with berries and granola

 These snacks provide you with a good balance of carbohydrates, protein and fat, as well as vitamins, minerals and antioxidants.
-They also help you curb your hunger and cravings, and keep your metabolism active.
+They also help you curb your hunger and cravings.

 Eating like a pro soccer player is not complicated.
 It just requires some planning, preparation and knowledge.